noirb/FuLBLINKy/README.md

     ```

   #### Build CEGUI
+    CEGUI 0.8 is not currently available in package form, and needs to be built & installed from source

   - Download & extract the CEGUI source from here: http://cegui.org.uk/download
   - Instructions are available in the README.md file in their source package, but I'll summarize them here
   - Create a directory to build in: